KQM-git/HSRNews/archive/295.md

 To provide a better gaming experience, the Crew will constantly make adjustments and improve the game and fix known issues.

+### Known Issues

+#### ■2023/08/09

+- There is an issue with the character Blade and the Light Cone "The Unreachable Side (Destruction)" missing details abnormally.
+This issue will be fixed in future updates.

+- There is an issue with the missing "Information" button in Blade's character details screen.
+This issue will be fixed in future updates.

 ### Game Updates and Improvements Overview

 #### ■2023/08/02